 - Distributed architecture for deep-fiber network: This specification introduces a three-level distributed architecture including the CMC Controller, the CMC, and the CM.
-In a typical deployment, a CMC Controller bridges the digital optical distribution network and the convergence network, a CMC bridges the digital optical network and the coax network, CM bridges the terminal and CPE devices. - Centralized network administration: This specification introduces a centralized network administration approach, defines the corresponding interfaces and protocols, and supports the end-to-end administration, provisioning, and monitoring of equipment and services. - Modular equipment and system: This specification defines a series of new system modules.
-It supports different equipment modules, systems equipment, service requirements and features. - CDT data plane interfaces: This specification defines a C-DOCSIS Data Tag (CDT) interface for service flow tagging among different modules, and provides a QoS guarantees for the system.
+In a typical deployment, a CMC Controller bridges the digital optical distribution network and the convergence network, a CMC bridges the digital optical network, CM bridges the terminal and CPE devices. - Centralized network administration: This specification introduces a centralized network administration approach, defines the corresponding interfaces and protocols, and supports the end-to-end administration, provisioning, and monitoring of equipment and services. - Modular equipment and system: This specification defines a series of new system modules.
+It supports different equipment modules, systems equipment, service requirements and features.